-While you should not eat more than your calorie allowance as recommended by your doctor, or the Calorie Counter Pro we need to eat enough whole foods to support our neurological system.
-I remember when my grandfather was living, throughout my life he severely restricted his nutrition.
-He would only eat a few foods.
-They were good choices but they were not adequate.
+You should not eat more than your calorie allowance as recommended by your doctor.
+We also have the Calorie Counter Pro to help with that.
+We do need to eat enough whole foods to support our neurological system.
+I remember when my grandfather was living.
+He severely restricted his nutrition because he would only eat a few foods.
+They were good choices, but they were not adequate.
 He developed dementia in his 80’s and became mentally unstable.
 It was not Alzheimer’s Disease.
 There is good evidence that poor nutrition can negatively impact your brain health.
 (2) Think about how your car runs on good fuel and how it runs on bad fuel.
 In order to have a smooth running brain that can take us where we want to go, we must fuel accordingly.
 We must eat enough of the right foods to have optimum brain health into our old age.

-The best dietary approach to fuel your brain is multi-faceted.
+A multi-faceted approach works best when you’re working on brain health.
 Choose whole, healthy foods from different food groups.
 Avoid sugar and processed foods.

-- Turmeric contains curcumin which has been shown to cross the blood-brain barrier.
-It is a potent antioxidant and anti-inflammatory and may benefit memory in Alzheimer’s patients.
+Turmeric contains curcumin which has been shown to cross the blood-brain barrier.
+Curcumin is a potent antioxidant and anti-inflammatory.
+It may benefit memory in Alzheimer’s patients.
 It may also help to clear the amyloid plaques that are present in this disease.
-It boosts serotonin and dopamine and improves mood and has been shown to alleviate depression in about six weeks.
+Turmeric boosts serotonin and dopamine and improves mood.
+It has been shown to alleviate depression in about six weeks in some people.
 Curcumin also helps new brain cells grow and may delay age-related mental decline.

-While these foods are great for memory and helping to protect the brain against cognitive decline, they also help to improve mood.
-Begin to be pro-active where your brain health is concerned and reap the rewards.
+These foods are great for memory and helping to protect the brain against cognitive decline.
+They also help to improve mood.
+Begin to be pro-active where your brain health is concerned.
 Move into your senior years with excitement and anticipation of great things to come and always do your part to be the very best that you can be.
 With good brain health, you can truly live your entire life to your maximum potential.
 Clear your cabinets of junk foods, full of empty calories and sugars that cause brain inflammation and get sharper today.